 - 1/2 teaspoon nutmeg

 Mix together and use on your lemons (or save for a quick and easy seasoning mix!)

 - Step 4: Carefully open you lemon ever so slightly and spoon in the preserving mix.
 Repeat with each lemon and then place in a sterilized mason jar.
 I typically just clean mine really well first with super hot water.

 - Step 5: After your lemons are in the clean jar, use a wooden spoon or tamper to smush down the lemons (I use the tamper from my Vitamix).
-They'll release their juices enough to fully submerge the lemons in the salt water.
-If your lemons don't make enough juice to cover, simply cheat it on up by juicing a few extra lemons and adding the juice to the jar.
+They’ll release their juices enough to fully submerge the lemons.
+If your lemons don’t make enough juice to cover, simply cheat it on up by juicing a few extra lemons and adding the juice to the jar.